mlavik1/UnityVolumeRendering/README.md

 If you're on Windows or Linux, I recommend [enabling the SimpleITK importer](Documentation/SimpleITK.md), which is a requirement for JPEG2000 compressed DICOM and NRRD.

-# (VR) performance

-Since VR requires two cameras to render each frame, you can expect worse performance.
-However, you can improve the FPS in two ways:
-- Open _DirectVolumeRenderingShader.shader_ and reduce the value of _MAX_NUM_STEPS_ in the  _frag_dvr_, _frag_mip_ and _frag_surf_ functions.
-This will sacrifice quality for performance.
-- Disable the DEPTHWRITE_ON shader variant.
-You can do this from code, or just remove the line "#pragma multi_compile DEPTHWRITE_ON DEPTHWRITE_OFF" in _DirectVolumeRenderingShader.shader_.
-Note: this will remove depth writing, so you won't be able to intersect multiple datasets.
-- Make sure "Enable cubic interpolation" is checked on the volume object's inspector.

-Your bottleneck will most likely be the pixel/fragment shader (where we do raymarching), so it might be possible to get better performance by enabling [DLSS](https://docs.unity3d.com/Manual/deep-learning-super-sampling.html).
-This requires HDRP, which this project currently does not officially support (might need to do some upgrading).

 # How to use in your own project
 - Create an instance of an importer (Directly, or indirectly using the `ImporterFactory`):<br>
 `IImageFileImporter importer = ImporterFactory.CreateImageFileImporter(ImageFileFormat.NRRD);`